This is What Theology Looks Like

-We are a California organizations that connects clergy and people of faith to the work of social justice.
+Today, we are a statewide California organization that connects clergy and people of faith to the work of social justice in Los Angeles County, the San Francisco Bay Area, and the Inland Valleys.
 We work to make the criminal justice system more just, and the immigration system more fair and humane.
 In the last two years, we trained 1,500 people of faith to take leadership roles, engaged 140 congregations and partner organizations, and reached more than 35,000 people with a message of hope, love and resilience.

 We provide opportunities for people of faith to engage in public life — both those who are directly impacted by racism, poverty, discrimination and criminalization, and those who are allies.
 We offer trainings, education and opportunities for action for everyday people to develop their leadership ability, and we help engage them in a larger social movement for racial justice and human rights.
 You are welcome to join us!